FirstEnergy's electric security plan

 What happens next?

-All testimony from parties that have intervened in the case will be filed by August 10, 2015, and PUCO staff will file its testimony by August 14, 2015.
-An evidentiary hearing is scheduled to begin August 31, 2015, at the PUCO offices.
+All testimony from parties that have intervened in the case will be filed by August 10, 2015.
+Upon the filing of PUCO staff testimony, an evidentiary hearing will be held at the PUCO offices.

 History of deregulation